 - It should not be accepted or endured.
 It is not wrong to tell; any disclosure will be treated sympathetically and we will do everything we can to bring about a positive resolution to the issue.

-Please contact the appropriate Form Tutor or Year Head in the first instance if you have concerns about bullying.
+Please contact the appropriate Form Tutor or Head of House in the first instance if you have concerns about bullying.
 Please click here to view the school’s Anti-bullying policy.

 Bully Busters is an Anti Bullying Helpline that provides support for victims of bullying and their families.
 The website contains information and practical advice on bullying, also there are contact details for a free helpline or you can email them.
 There is also a message board allowing you to confidentially voice your feelings and experiences.